Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 ![keycloak add ](img/keycloak-add.PNG "keycloak add")

 In **Add realm** section, you need to Select temlplate file.
-You can find template file in [Git](https://github.com/Eurotermbank/Federated-Network-Toolkit-deployment/tree/main/seed-data/keycloak"toolkit-keycloak").
+You can find template file in [Git](https://github.com/Eurotermbank/Federated-Network-Toolkit-deployment/tree/main/seed-data/keycloak).
 Download **toolkit.json** file.
 Once file downloaded select it from **Add realm** section in browser.

-If you want you can choose custome Realm name, but you will need to update all values in **configmap.yaml** and in **secret.yaml** which point to Realm name.
+If you want you can choose custome Realm name, but you will need to update all values in **configmap.yaml** which point to Realm name.

 ![keycloak add ](img/keycloak-add2.PNG "keycloak add")